ZachKLYeh/Yolox_Annotation_Application/README.md

 ### Invalid path error

 > If your input folder or output folder path does not exist, this will raise an error.

+### Invalid label error

+> If your xml file have bonding box location that exceed image size, this will raise an error.
+> The error will report the xml file that has invalid bonding box location.